 Birthing centers, usually located near a hospital, allow women with uncomplicated pregnancies to deliver there.
 Most are run by certified nurse-midwives or doctors.
 Be sure to research the staff's credentials when selecting a birthing center.
 Although rare, problems during labor and delivery can arise, so you'll want the best opportunity to get the best care.

 Although common in most of the world, these are relatively rare in the United States.
+Approximately 0.9% births per year occur in the home.
 Most doctors will not agree to do a home delivery, nor will most nurse-midwives.
 The reason is simple: life threatening complications can happen fast during labor and delivery, and most homes are too far away from a hospital where emergency care can be provided.

-If you have any questions about your birthing options, talk to some of the health care providers you are considering for your pregnancy care.
-They might help clear up any concerns you might have.
+If you have any questions about your birthing options, talk to some of the healthcare providers you are considering for your pregnancy care.